Sponsored Post: This post is sponsored by The French Ministry of Agriculture but the content and opinions expressed here are my own.

-I love France, French food, French wines, French culture….which I suppose makes me a bit of a francophile.
+I love France, French food, French wines, French culture….which I suppose makes me a bit of a Francophile.
 I’ve been to Paris twice and once to the South of France.
-With every visit I seemed to walk away a bit more enamored.
+With every visit, I seemed to walk away a bit more enamored.
 The expression “Made in France, Made with Love” really resonates with me.
 Butter, Cheese, Chocolate and Wine is all I will be talking about today (but frankly, what more is there?).
-And after indulging me a moment to babble about these great ingredients, the bonus is you’ll be able to walk away with this fantastic recipe for: Blond Chocolate-Dipped Pistachio Financier.
+And after indulging me a moment to babble about these great ingredients, the bonus is you’ll be able to walk away with this fantastic recipe for Blond Chocolate-Dipped Pistachio Financier.
 Keep reading my friends.

-When I was offered this opportunity to partner up with French Ministry of Agriculture to showcase French products available in United States, I was inspired by the desire create a real French experience in the comfort of my home.
-I wanted to consume French food, wine and music.
+When I was offered this opportunity to partner up with French Ministry of Agriculture to showcase French products available in the United States, I was inspired by the desire create a real French experience in the comfort of my home.
+I wanted to consume French food, wine, and music.
 And so we did!

 I know I should start from the appetizer, but before I do so I just need to quickly let you know that the recipe for these Blond Chocolate-Dipped Pistachio Financiers is out of this world delicious.
 And, yes, you heard it right it’s BLOND chocolate; not white, nor milk, nor dark chocolate.
 It’s a TOTALLY different variety.
-It may look like caramel but it’s really a unique chocolate.
+It may look like caramel but it’s really unique chocolate.
 AMAZING!
 I’ll give you a little more information about it below.

 President butter is made from cultured cream in the heart of Normandy – the “Grand Cru” among French dairy regions.
 Well known for the outstanding quality of its milk, and so helping to give this butter an exceptionally rich flavor and smooth texture.
 It can be used for spreading, cooking or baking.

-In this instance I spread it on a fresh baguette.
+In this instance, I spread it on a fresh baguette.
 But later you’ll see that I also used it in my recipe for our dessert: Blond Chocolate-Dipped Pistachio Financier.

 P’tit Basque is a 100% pure sheep’s milk cheese produced in France’s Basque region, in the Pyrenees Mountains.
 It has the distinctive aroma of sheep’s milk, with a smooth, sweet flavor, and a nutty finish.
-While people of the Basque region typically enjoy P’tit Basque with a black cherry jam, it can also be enjoyed as: an appetizer, a snack with fruit, with grilled vegetables and cured meats, or even in salads.
+While people of the Basque region typically enjoy P’tit Basque with a black cherry jam, it can also be enjoyed as an appetizer, a snack with fruit, with grilled vegetables and cured meats, or even in salads.
 You can get it in Whole Foods Market or Costco.

 I love simplicity, and there’s nothing better for me than a fresh French baguette with butter and cheese.
-So, I smeared some President butter on my baguette, topped it with some P’tit Basque, and I was immediately transported to the grass under the Eiffel Tower, enjoying my picnic and sipping on wine (yes, you can do this in Europe without threat of some stupid open-container laws).
+So, I smeared some President butter on my baguette, topped it with some P’tit Basque, and I was immediately transported to the grass under the Eiffel Tower, enjoying my picnic and sipping on wine (yes, you can do this in Europe without a threat of some stupid open-container laws).
 This cheese can be perfectly paired with a classic red or white wine.
-I recommend: Mas de Daumas Gassac or Les Vignobles André Lurton wines, which I talk about below.
+I recommend Mas de Daumas Gassac or Les Vignobles André Lurton wines, which I talk about below.

 Within 40 years, the Mas de Daumas Gassac wines, produced in the Languedoc region, have reached the rare status of «cult wine» that is only awarded to a limited number of exceptional estates in the world.
-Cultivated without any chemicals or pesticides, Mas de Daumas Gassac remains a virgin land farmed with a total respect for mother Nature.
+Cultivated without any chemicals or pesticides, Mas de Daumas Gassac remains a virgin land farmed with total respect for Mother Nature.
 Now, mind you I’m no Sommelier, but here’s what I do know about these wines: